Ngoguey42/courses/standalone/Category_Theory.md

  - Incoming arrows
  - Unique incoming arrow from every object of the category (self included)
  - Terminal object
+ - There is only one function in a hom-set to a singleton set
- - Any path to a singleton object can be shrunk to a single arrow
+  - Any composed path to a singleton object can be shrunk into a single arrow
+  - But there can be infinitely many functions in a hom-set to a bool set. (predicates)
- - Terminal object is unique up to an isomorphism
+ - Terminal object is unique up to an unique isomorphism
 - Uniqueness is defined as equality in mathematics
 - Def: Empty set
- * Outcoming arrows
+ - Outcoming arrows
+ - Initial object
+ - Inverse of the terminal object

 # 4.2: Products (34:49)